bartacruz/fgatc/README.md

-# fgatc
-FlightGear AI ATC and Aircraft multiplayer server
+#FlightGear AI ATC and Aircraft multiplayer server

 **In early-alpha stage**

 The project contains: